LPRD/MissionControl/README.md

 [PostgreSQL Overview and Site](https://www.postgresql.org/)

 Our use case for a PostgreSQL database is:
-- providing an easy to connect data source for Grafana to use
+- providing an easy-to-connect data source for Grafana to use
-- providing an easy to connect data path for web-based (such as javascript) applications
+- providing an easy-to-connect data path for web-based (such as javascript) applications
     - javascript applications *cannot* easily open files continuously to show the latest data that was added to it
         - ex: having MissionControlServer add the latest data to a data.json file *won't* work
     - javascript applications *cannot* easily connect with TCP Socket or other ethernet servers to share data
-        - ex: having MissionControlServer send or recieve data to/from a javascript GUI app over a TCP Socket *won't* work
+        - ex: having MissionControlServer send or receive data to/from a javascript GUI app over a TCP Socket *won't* work
     - web applications can easily access databases

 The MissionControlDatabase directory contains: